mohssenk/Arabic-Melodies-Project/README.md

 ## Future Improvements

-For future technical improvements, I will be combining all the json files in /data/labels into one large json file.
-I will also be robustly testing the segment classifier to quantify its usefulness.
+Future technical improvements include consolidating the JSON label files into a single JSON file and further testing the segment classifier to ensure accurate maqam detection.
 This is still a work-in-progress, so stay tuned for many more updates, both minor and major!

 ## Acknowledgments